Make Your Logs Work for You

 logger.addFilter(InfoFilter())

-For example, if you want to filter IP addresses from a log file with text and digits, you can write a regular expression to get only digits and dots.
-As you know, an IP address is made of digits connected by dots.
-A simple but helpful regex combined with grep can look like this:
+For example, if you want to filter IP addresses from a log file with text and digits, you can write a regular expression to get only digits and dots (since an IP address is made of digits connected by dots).
+A helpful but straightforward regex combined with grep can look like this:

 grep -o '\d\d*\.\d\d*\.\d\d*\.\d\d*'

-The result will be as awesome as expected: a well-formatted IPv4 address grouped in four digits like 64.242.88.10.
+The result will be a well-formatted IPv4 address, with four sets of digits separated by dots, such as 64.242.88.10.

-Tail, a command for Unix-like operating systems, is another import and an exciting tool to work with.
-If you specify a number, it outputs that amount of the last lines from a file.
+tail, a command for Unix-like operating systems, is another helpful tool to work with.
+If you specify a number, it outputs that number of lines from the end of a file.
 By default, the tail command will output the last 10 lines.
-When used with -n, tail gives you the ability to specify the number of the last lines you want to be outputted from the file.
-Most of the time, you want to check the last line of the file from thousands of lines of logs.
-Using the tail command is as simple as this:
+When used with -n, tail lets you specify the number of lines you want to be output from the file.
+For example, perhaps you simply want to see the last line of a file that contains thousands of lines of logs.
+Using tail is as simple as this:

 tail -n 1 /usr/share/dict/file.log

-If you want the last five lines from a log file, it’s simple: Just increase the number after -n.
-In this case, -n 5 will give you the last five lines.
-The tail command also lets you watch the file changes.
+If you want the last five lines from a log file, simply increase the number with the -n argument (for example: -n 5).
+The tail command also lets you monitor (“follow”) file changes in real-time.
 Just pass -f.
-This can look like this: tail -f /usr/share/dict/file.log.
+For example:

 Get-WinEvent -FilterHashtable @{logname='system'; level=2} -MaxEvents 50

-–FilterHashtable is helping us map the key and value.
-If you look at the command, we have the level of event logs to Level 2, and this level echoes error messages.
+-FilterHashtable helps us map the key and value.
+In the above command, we’re looking for system event logs with the level set to 2, which essentially echoes error messages.

 Conclusion

-It can be difficult to get the actual line of an error message or just about anything you’re looking for in a log file.
+In most log files, it can be challenging to find the exact thing you’re looking for, whether that’s an error message or a specific string.
 Applying some filtering makes your work easier and less tedious.

-Many servers are running Linux or a Unix-like operating system.
-This makes using the Linux commands has such as grep, tail, and AWK even easier.
+Many servers run Linux or a Unix-like operating system.
+This makes using Linux commands such as grep, tail, and awk even easier.

-In some cases, you don’t want to write any command or a line of code to filter the log file.
-In such cases, there are systems designed to help you with filtering logs and give you the precise results you want in real time.
+In some cases, you don’t want to write any commands or lines of code to filter the log file.
+Fortunately, some systems are designed to help you filter logs and provide precise results in real time.

 This post was written by Mathews Musukuma.
 Mathews is a software engineer with experience in web and application development.
 Some of his skills include Python/Django, JavaScript, and Ionic Framework.
 Over time, Mathews has also developed interest in technical content writing.